timdgn/Youtube_downloader_AWS_Lambda/README.md

 ### 🛡️ IAM Permissions

-Configure IAM permissions to access S3 ("s3:PutObject", "s3:GetObject", "s3:ListBucket", "s3:DeleteObject") and Secrets Manager ("secretsmanager:GetSecretValue").
+Configure IAM permissions to access S3, Secrets Manager, Lambda, DynamoDB and CloudWatch.
 You can do it in the Lambda function Configuration > Permissions > Click on the Role name > Add permissions > Create inline policy > Add the required permissions.

 The S3 policy looks like this:
 ```json